krishna4002/Road-Scene-Segmentation/README.md

 ---

-## 🔍 What This Project Does (For Everyone)
+## What This Project Does

-- 🧠 It uses *AI to understand road scenes* from camera input.
+- It uses *AI to understand road scenes* from camera input.
-- 🚘 It was trained on *real driving data from Indian roads* and *pothole images*.
+- It was trained on *real driving data from Indian roads* and *pothole images*.
-- 🎥 It works in real-time with a *webcam* or with *uploaded road images*.
+- It works in real-time with a *webcam* or with *uploaded road images*.
-- 🎨 It shows you different parts of the road in *colored labels* so you can understand what the AI sees.
+- It shows you different parts of the road in *colored labels* so you can understand what the AI sees.

 ---

-## 🧠 Behind the Scenes (For Technical Users)
+## Behind the Scenes

 This project uses:
-- ✅ A *DeepLabV3 semantic segmentation model*
+- A *DeepLabV3 semantic segmentation model*
-- ✅ Trained on *IDD (India Driving Dataset)* + *Roboflow pothole dataset*
+- Trained on *IDD (India Driving Dataset)* + *Roboflow pothole dataset*
-- ✅ Supports 28 classes: 27 from IDD, 1 pothole
+- Supports 28 classes: 27 from IDD, 1 pothole
-- ✅ Written in *Python* using *PyTorch* and *Streamlit* for the UI
+- Written in *Python* using *PyTorch* and *Streamlit* for the UI

 ---

-## 🚀 Features
+## Features

-- 🛣 Recognizes and segments road, lanes, vehicles, buildings, sky, people, potholes, etc.
+- Recognizes and segments road, lanes, vehicles, buildings, sky, people, potholes, etc.
-- 📸 Works with uploaded images
+- Works with uploaded images
-- 🎥 Works live with a webcam stream
+- Works live with a webcam stream
-- 🖍 Displays *color-coded masks* with a *legend* for 28 classes
+- Displays *color-coded masks* with a *legend* for 28 classes
-- ✅ Easy to use – no coding knowledge required to run the app
+- Easy to use – no coding knowledge required to run the app

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 Road Scene Segmentation for Autonomous Driving/